tomstafford/choice-engine-text/close.md

 ![ ](assets/cause1.png)

-And with every discovery that something external influences our choices - whether something about the brain, or something about society - the free space where ourselves is threatened and shrinks:
+And with every discovery that something external influences our choices - whether something about the brain, or something about society - the free space is threatened and shrinks:

 ![ ](assets/cause2.png)